ytabatabaee/Quintet-Rooting/README.md

 # Quintet Rooting

 Quintet Rooting is a method for rooting species trees from multi-locus datasets that uses phylogenetic invariants and inequalities under the multi-species coalescent (MSC) model to identify the position of the root in an unrooted tree.
 Quintet Rooting is statistically consistent under the MSC and is especially useful for multi-locus datasets with gene tree discordance due to incomplete lineage sorting (ILS).
-Quintet Rooting scores different rootings of a given unrooted species tree according to the distribution of unrooted quintets (i.e. 5-leaf trees) induced by a given set of gene trees, and returns the rooting with the minimum overall cost across all or a subset of quintets.
+Quintet Rooting scores different rootings of a given unrooted species tree according to the distribution of unrooted quintets (i.e. 5-leaf trees) induced by a given set of gene trees, and returns the best rooting as well as a ranking over all rooted trees in the search space with a confidence score assigned to each.

 ## Contents
 - [Dependencies](#dependencies)